glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

             description = "The humanoid asset features a simple, blocky character design.
 It has a round, yellow head with a cheerful smile, and a blue short-sleeved shirt.
 The arms are wide and yellow, while the legs are green, creating a bright, colorful appearance.
 The character embodies a playful, cartoonish style typical of Roblox avatars.", },
         {
+            assetId = "128282678684676",
+            name = "Pete",
+            description = "The Roblox character features a bright yellow face with a large, smiling expression.
+It has spiky blonde hair and wears stylish purple sunglasses.
+The shirt is black with a prominent smiley face graphic, while the pants are black with a white stripe, giving it a trendy look.
+The character stands confidently, showcasing its playful design.", },
+        {
             assetId = "7315192066",
             name = "kid",
             description = "This character features a cheerful smile and shaggy brown hair.
 It sports a green T-shirt with white stars and the number \"8\" printed on it, paired with dark pants.
 Purple sunglasses add a trendy touch, while white sneakers complete the sporty look, giving the character a fun and casual appearance.", },
-        {
-            assetId = "123821666772514",
-            name = "sportymerch",
-            description = "This humanoid model features a blocky character dressed in a stylish black tracksuit with yellow accents.
-The outfit includes an Adidas logo and is complemented by sporty gray shoes.
-The character sports spiky blonde hair and wears purple sunglasses, adding a cool vibe.
-A cheerful smile enhances its friendly appearance.", },
     },
 }